University Apartments Housing Regulations

 a.
 The only person authorized to use a UCLA Dining Meal Plan card is the owner of the card.
 UCLA Housing and Hospitality Services is the sole vendor of meal plans and dining meals.
 Dining Plan meals are non-transferable.
 Meal plan holders may not pass, loan, trade or sell meals or their ID card to anyone for any reason.
 Your UCLA photo ID card with proper encoding must be shown at all meals in such a manner that the photo is clearly visible to the Restaurant Host or Cashier.
 It may be necessary for a Restaurant Manager or Supervisor, in the performance of duties, to see your ID card after you’ve entered the residential restaurant.
 Please assist our supervisory staff by responding promptly when this request is made of you.

 b.
-An On Campus Housing resident may obtain a temporary meal pass from the front desk if s/he has lost their BruinCard but still would like to eat in a Residential Restaurant with their meal plan.
+Residents with a meal plan may obtain a temporary meal pass from the front desk if s/he has lost their BruinCard but still would like to eat in a Residential Restaurant with their meal plan.
 Each resident is allowed six temporary meal passes per quarter.
 When a resident receives a temporary meal pass from the front desk, s/he signs the Temporary Meal Pass Log acknowledging that they will be assessed a $25.00 Housing fee if they are found to have signed up for a Bruin On The Go event or have swiped their BruinCard for the same meal period for which a temporary meal pass was issued.

 c.
 Non-Premiere meal plan holders who participate in the Bruin on the Go program are not allowed to swipe during that same meal period if they sign up for the Bruin on the Go meal program.